Splitting metaplectic cover groups: Statement of the results

-By \cite[Page 15]{MVW}, it was shown that except the case $\epsilon_1=1, \epsilon_2=-1$, and $W_2=\mathbb{H}$, the pair $\big(\U(W_1), \U(W_2)\big)$ is the so-called irreducible \emph{dual reductive pair} of type I in the sense of Howe.
-The following delicate splitting results about above irreducible dual reductive pair are coming from {\cite[Page 52]{MVW}}. \begin{theorem}[MVW] Except for $W_1$ being symplectic and $W_2$ being orthogonal of odd dimension, the group extension $\overline{\U(W_1)}$ is splitting over $\U(W_1)$. \end{theorem} We remark that in \cite{Kud3}, Kudla investigated precisely the explicit splitting group extensions of dual reductive pairs.
-Under the same spirit, one can confer to Pan's article \cite{Shuy} for the latest developments.
-Nevertheless in this note by following \cite{MVW}'s approach, from above Theorem \ref{scindagedugroupeR0}, we derive the result: \begin{theorem*} The exact sequence
+Denote by $\mu_8$ the cyclic group of the roots of unity in $\Ca$ of order $8$.
+To a non-trivial element $[c_{Rao}]$ of order $2$ in the measurable cohomology group $\Ha^2(\Sp(W), \mu_8)$ is associated a central extension

-is splitting, except when the irreducible dual reductive pair is a symplectic-orthogonal type, and the orthogonal vector space over $F$ is of odd dimension. \end{theorem*}
+of $\Sp(W)$ by $\mu_8$.
+Let $\overline{\Ua(W_i)}$ be the degree $8$ metaplectic cover of $\Ua(W_i)$ induced by $\overline{\Sp(W)}$.
+Then the following result about the above irreducible dual reductive pair was drawn from {\cite[Chapitre 3, p.
+51 ]{MVW}}(written by Vign\'eras). \begin{theorem} The exact sequence $0 \longrightarrow \mu_8 \longrightarrow \overline{\Ua(W_1)} \longrightarrow \Ua(W_1) \longrightarrow 1 $ splits, except for $W_1$ being symplectic and $W_2$ being orthogonal of odd dimension. \end{theorem} We remark that Kudla discussed the explicit splitting group extensions of dual reductive pairs in \cite{Kud3}.
+His results play a significant role in the study of the classical theta correspondences.
+In this paper we shall generalize the above result to a larger subgroup of $\Sp(W)$.
+We define